zawys/vscode-as-git-mergetool/README.md

 - Optionally opens the Git commit message in an editor after a successful `git mergetool` execution
   (as a workaround for few Git extension bugs).
+- Allows to select arbitrary files for merging, invoking `git merge-files` and the diff layout.
 - Provides a command for `git merge --abort` and `git merge --quit`.

 At time of release this has been tested only on my Linux machine,